StratusLab/documentation/users-tutorial/src/main/markdown/04-client-installation.md

 The tutorial will use both a web browser and the StratusLab command line client to access the cloud resources.
 The following describes how to install and configure the command line client.

-See the full [Users Guide][users-guide] if more details are needed or you run into problems.
+See the full [User's Guide][users-guide] if more details are needed or you run into problems.

 ## Client Installation